school-brainhack/school-brainhack.github.io/content/en/project/Revealing similarities between deep learning models and brain EEG representations/index.md

 <img src="brain_dcnn_parallel.png" width="70%">

-A good sumary of brain and DNN computations can be obtained with a Representational Dissimlarity Matrix (RDM, see DATA section).
+A good summary of brain and DNN computations can be obtained with a Representational Dissimlarity Matrix (RDM, see DATA section).

 ## Tools